Accredited Online Medical Assistant Certification Programs

 Accredited Online Medical Assistant Programs

 Most CAAHEP- and ABHES-accredited schools have traditional, on-campus programs, although a few exceptions exist.
-As of June 2023, here is a full list of accredited online programs in medical assisting.
+As of June 2024, here are some accredited online programs in medical assisting.

 Charter College